How do we know what the ancient Greeks said?

 Who writes Culture Cross?

-If you haven’t noticed, I am an amateur in the study of ancient Greece.
+I am an amateur in the study of ancient Greece.
 I am part-Greek myself and have spent much time in Greece, including working as a scuba diving guide on Crete (and seeing some underwater Minoan pottery at Pseira!).
 But my interest in ancient Greece is borne not out of this connection, but in the vast influence that Greek culture has had on countless societies in the past, and how that shapes our world today.
 I intend to delve deeper into this topic in future posts, so please stay tuned and consider subscribing to receive my monthly posts.

 How can an amateur research ancient Greek history?